willcrichton/rust-book/src/ch04-02-references-and-borrowing.md

 }
 ```

 This function no longer compiles, because the expressions `&strings[0]` and `default` lack the necessary @Perm{flow} permission to be returned.
+But why?
 Rust gives the following error:

 ```text
 error[E0106]: missing lifetime specifier